<em>Armeria</em>, sea thrift: to plant, to grow, to care for

 Armeria juniperifolia Bevans Variety - Sea Thrift

 A dwarf variety forming dense, low cushions.
-Its colours are more intense: darker green foliage and pom-pom flowers a brighter pink than the type.
-A miniature groundcover ideal for a trough, a scree or a pot.
+Colours are more intense; foliage is darker green and pompom flowers are a brighter pink than the type.
+A miniature groundcover ideal for a trough, scree or a container.

 • Flowering time May to July